k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/04_built_in_fabric_ws.md

 # Fabric Built-In APIs

-Fabric provides out of the box web services / APIs.
+Fabric provides out-of-the-box web services/APIs.

-All API access is over HTTPS, and accessed from Fabric URL endpoint `https://<Domain Name>:<PORT>`
+All API accesses are over HTTPS, and are accessed from the Fabric URL endpoint `https://<Domain Name>:<PORT>`